Canada-Alberta Productivity Grant

 To be eligible, Alberta employers must have current or potential employees who need training to fill current or future positions.

-Eligible trainees
+Eligible Trainees

-CAJG trainees must be one of the following:
+CAPG trainees must be one of the following:

 • Canadian citizens